SpaDA: A Spatial Dataflow Architecture Programming Language: CSL Compiler Backend

 \subsection{Canonicalization}

-The lowering process begins with passes that normalize SPADA into a form amenable to hardware mapping.
-These passes: (a) consolidate rectangles into \textit{PE equivalence classes} mapped to non-overlapping strided regions, ensuring each PE corresponds to a single CSL code file; (b) unify |phase| blocks with |awaitall| synchronization markers, standardizing each subgrid to contain exactly one |place|, |dataflow|, and |compute| block; and (c) decompose high-level array operations on fields into explicit |foreach| or |map| blocks with index calculations.
+The lowering process begins with passes that normalize SpaDA into a form amenable to hardware mapping.
+These passes: (a) consolidate rectangles into \textit{PE equivalence classes} mapped to non-overlapping strided regions, ensuring each PE corresponds to a single CSL code file without generating a code file per PE; (b) unify |phase| blocks with |awaitall| synchronization markers, standardizing each subgrid to contain exactly one |place|, |dataflow|, and |compute| block; and (c) decompose high-level array operations on fields into explicit |foreach| or |map| blocks with index calculations.